filecoin-project/lotus-docs/content/en/storage-providers/operate/benchmarks.md

 ---
 title: "Benchmarks"
-description: "Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
+description: "Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive sealing task takes.
 This guide describes how to install the benchmarking tool, and some basic operations."
-lead: "Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive mining operation takes.
+lead: "Lotus comes with a benchmarking tool that can be used to test how long each resource-intensive sealing task takes.
 This guide describes how to install the benchmarking tool, and some basic operations."
 draft: false
 menu:
     storage-providers: